Computer-sp/ERP-System/README.md

 To run the application, follow these steps:

-1. Start the development server:
+1. Start the development server by using below command on terminal:

    `npm start`